-Sometime I cringe when I listen to Christians talk (myself included).
+Sometime I cringe when I listen to things Christians say (myself included).
 Here are a couple phrases it wouldn’t hurt to hear less.

-1. “God doesn’t give you more than you can handle.”
+1. Things Christians Say: “God doesn’t give you more than you can handle.”

 When someone’s going through a rough time, it’s a struggle to say the right thing.
 But it is always appropriate to say nothing.
 In fact, Scripture encourages people to “mourn with those who mourn” (Romans 12:15).
 You cannot rub the salve of magic words on someone’s hurts to make their pain go away.